About Elementum 3D

 Some component manufacturers simply need high volumes of high-quality, gas-atomized, metal alloy additive manufacturing powders.
 We can provide those non-RAM products.

-Our metal matrix composites can be designed with enhanced properties for:
+Our powders can be designed with enhanced properties for:

 - Strength.
 Durability.
 Stability.

-- Resistance to abrasion, heat, oxidation, and corrosion
+- Resistance to fatigue, abrasion, heat, oxidation, and corrosion

 The Future of 3D Metals Printing is Here … Now at Elementum 3D